halfbrained/cuda_complete_html_text/readme/readme.txt

 Plugin for CudaText.
-Handles auto-completion command (Ctrl+Space) for HTML documents, only for plain text parts of the document (not for HTML tags/attributes)
+Handles auto-completion command (Ctrl+Space) for HTML documents:
+- inside plain text parts of HTML document, ie ouf of <...> brackets
+- inside HTML comments (note: this needs CudaText 1.141.6+)

+Plugin is bound to lexer names which contain "HTML" at beginning, ie it should work for all "HTMLxxxx" lexers.

+Plugin should not interfere with built-in HTML auto-completion, and not interfere with plugin "Complete From Text" (which didn't work in HTML anyway).

 Plugin has options in the config file, call menu item "Options / Settings-plugins / Complete HTML Text".